codedownio/sandwich/sandwich-site/docs/context-libraries/sandwich-contexts-minio.md

     -- Server is running here
     let endpoint = testS3ServerEndpoint server
     info [i|Server available at: #{endpoint}|]

-    -- Your test logic here

-    -- Server will be automatically cleaned up
 ```

 These functions are useful when you need to start multiple MinIO servers or when integrating with other resource management patterns.